HardyVII/Invest_Atl/README.md

 - 🏛️ **MARTA** *(Government Agency)*
 - 🚗 **Uber** *(Private Company)*

-We use Twitter data to perform sentiment and topic analysis to uncover trends, concerns, and public opinion about safety for each organization.
+We use X, IG, etc. data to perform sentiment and topic analysis to uncover trends, concerns, and public opinion about safety for each organization.

 ---